 Original article / research

-Is Long Term Duration of Diabetes is a Factor to Cause Endothelial Dysfunction in Patients with Type 2 Diabetes Mellitus?
+Is Long Term Duration of Diabetes a Factor to Cause Endothelial Dysfunction in Patients with Type 2 Diabetes Mellitus?

 Dr. Philips Abraham,